-No western silvery minnows were sampled in segment 1 during 2009.
-This was a decrease from 2008 when 26 western silvery minnows were sampled.
-The majority of western silvery minnows that have been collected in previous years were likely age-1, but a few age-2 and possibly age-3 specimens were collected (Datillo et al. 2008b).
+Eleven western silvery minnows were sampled in segment 1 during 2010.
+This is only the second year out of five sampling years that western silvery minnows have been collected.
+The majority of western silvery minnows that have been collected were likely age-1, but a few age-2 and possibly age-3 specimens were collected (Datillo et al. 2008b).